gn-04/elefluent-privacy-policy/privacy-policy.md

   - Verb tenses
   - Other grammatical elements
 - **Search Functionality**: Linguistic analysis data is used to power our search feature, allowing users to find clips based on linguistic properties
-- **Playlist Creation**: We use analyzed clip data to automatically generate playlists organized by specific verb tenses and grammatical features for educational purposes
+- **Playlist Creation**: We use analyzed clip data to create playlists/decks organized by grammatical features or topics for educational purposes

 ## Data Sharing and Disclosure

 ### What We Share
 - **User-Created Clips**: Your clips and their linguistic analysis may be made available to other users through our search and playlist features
-- **Creator Attribution**: Your user ID is associated with clips you create to facilitate content organization

 ### What We Don't Share
 - We do **NOT** sell, trade, or rent your personal information to third parties